Benoni Gauteng, South Africa Travel Guide

 Support local communities and steer clear of damaging practices.

-Direct support for community-based tourism initiatives.
+Direct support for community-based-based tourism initiatives.

-Be aware of local issues, including poverty.
+Know about local issues, including poverty.

 If you wish to donate, do so to reputable, registered charities or non-governmental organizations (NGOs).